 Maria Bamford is one of those comedians whose “real” personality seems mysterious.
 In her act, she shifts through personas and voices—her parents, bitchy former classmates, airheads, co-workers, monsters, Alicia Keys—so seamlessly and with such pitch-perfect imitation that it’s easy to think Bamford is 100 percent vessel, 0 percent real person.
 Of course those numbers are way off in real life—it’s 50-50, at least—where Bamford comes across as far happier and more “together” than the obsessive onstage who calls her therapist “the rapist” because she can’t take it seriously.
 Although her voices tend to get all of the attention, Bamford’s material is what makes her funny—as her stint as one of the core performers on Patton Oswalt’s Comedians Of Comedy tour attests.
-Just before she returned to Chicago for four performances at the Lakeshore ahead of a new CD out April 7, The A.V.
-Club spoke to Bamford about her early stand-up and turning bullies into buddies.
+Just before she performs at an animal rescue benefit show this Sunday at the 2nd Street Jazz Bar & Grill, ahead of a new CD out April 7, Decider spoke to Bamford about her early stand-up and turning bullies into buddies.

 Maria Bamford: Yeah, it’s funny.
 Somebody said to me recently, “Oh my God, you’re so much better than you used to be.”
 And I was like, “Oh, really?”
 I also have this idea of like, “I am freaking rocking right now!”
 I guess that’s good, there’s sort of an obliviousness.
 [Laughs.]
 If I really saw how I was, I would be like, “Maybe I shouldn’t do this anymore.”
 [Affects New Age-y voice.]
 But I’m just a channel.
 It’s not my responsibility, for what the spiritual people tell me, you know?
 I can’t be held responsible for what I put out there.